Karyn Calabrese: Restaurants

-Calabrese owns and manages three restaurants in Chicago:
+Calabrese formerly owned and managed three restaurants in Chicago:

 Karyn's On Green

 According to the 2014 Zagat Survey, Karyn's On Green was the top-rated vegan restaurant in Chicago and the most formal of Karyn's restaurants.
-Karyn's On Green is located in Chicago's West Loop.
+Karyn's On Green was located in Chicago's West Loop.
 The restaurant closed in 2015.

 Karyn's Raw Bistro

-Karyn's Raw Bistro is the longest-standing gourmet raw food restaurant in the United States.
+Karyn's Raw Bistro was the longest-standing gourmet raw food restaurant in the United States.
+The restaurant closed in 2017.

 Also connected to the restaurant is Karyn's Fresh Corner, a raw and organic market, and Karyn's Inner Beauty Center and O2 Day Spa, a holistic treatment center.
-Karyn's Raw Bistro is located in Chicago's Lincoln Park.
+Karyn's Raw Bistro was located in Chicago's Lincoln Park.